AcidicSoil/mcp-crawl4ai-rag/README.md

 ## Overview

 This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Supabase), and perform RAG over the crawled content.
-It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/) I provided on my channel previously.
+It follows the best practices for building MCP servers based on the [Mem0 MCP server template]

 The server includes several advanced RAG strategies that can be enabled to enhance retrieval quality:
 - **Contextual Embeddings** for enriched semantic understanding